-The judges include Pauletta Washington, Tony nominee Stephen McKinley Henderson (Fences, Ma Rainey's Black Bottom), David Cromer (A Raisin in the Sun, The House of Blue Leaves), James A. Williams (Radio Golf) and Narda E. Alcorn (Fences, Joe Turner's Come and Gone).
+The judges include Pauletta Washington, Tony nominee Stephen McKinley Henderson ( Fences, Ma Rainey's Black Bottom), David Cromer ( A Raisin in the Sun, The House of Blue Leaves), James A. Williams ( Radio Golf) and Narda E. Alcorn ( Fences, Joe Turner's Come and Gone).

 This year's competition affords students the opportunity to attend a Broadway show and work closely with Leon and dramaturg Todd Kreidler, two of Wilson's closest collaborators.

+The first place winner receives a $1,000 cash prize, the runner-up a $500 cash prize and the honorable mention a $250 cash prize.
+Each of the winners also becomes eligible for college scholarship opportunities, and all finalists receive the gift of TCG's Century Cycle collection.
 Founded in 2007, the Annual August Wilson Monologue Competition aims to expose a new generation to the life's work and artistic legacy of the playwright.
 Program participants in cities across the country encounter Wilson's ten-play cycle and receive coaching from teaching artists as they prepare their monologues for local, city-wide and national competitions.

 Artists who have served as performers, judges and guests are Phylicia Rashad, Russell Hornsby, Ruben Santiago-Hudson, Scott Rudin, Guy Davis, Lynda Gravatt, Keith Randolph Smith, Tamara Tunie, Katori Hall, Maurice Hines, Roslyn Ruff, Crystal Dickinson, Brandon J. Dirden, Chris Chalk, LaTanya Richardson, Heather Alicia Simms, Pauletta Washington and Mykelti Williamson.